shahsam/saimashahid.github.io/research.md

 title: Research
 layout: page
 ---
-I am broadly interested in the the noncoding genome, which includes small RNA genes, promoter regions, and transposable elements (TEs).
+I am broadly interested in the noncoding genome, which includes small RNA genes, promoter regions, and transposable elements (TEs).
 I use both bioinformatics and wet lab approaches to understand how such noncoding elements function and regulate plant growth, development and stress response.
 Below are some of my current research projects.

 **Initiation of epigenetic silencing**